 And I don’t know what happened to him after I left.
 Maybe someone reported him.
 Maybe he was reprimanded.
 Maybe he changed his ways.
 Maybe he just grew up.

-I’m glad times have changed though, because if my daughter was going through the same thing today, I’d have no qualms about telling her to report it.
+I’m so thankful times have changed.
+If my daughter was going through the same thing today, I’d have no qualms about telling her to report it.
 Hollywood actors are not the only ones who get sexually harassed.
 Sales representatives in small towns deal with it too, as do many others.
 No one should have to put up with that crap when they’re just trying to do their job…and immaturity is no excuse.